 Some argue that eggs poached at a higher temperature yield a tougher white.
 While that might be true, I don’t think it’s something you’d ever notice unless you tasted them side by side.
 I mean, who are you trying to impress?

-The water temperature should be lively enough to coerce that egg into a beautiful little package.
+When the egg drops, the water temperature needs be close to boiling because the movement of the water helps to coerce that egg into a beautiful little package.
 If the heat is too low, the egg will sink to the bottom and become kinda flat.
 If the water is boiling too much, the egg will be blasted apart by the aggressively boiling water.
 That’s no good either.

 The sweet spot for egg poaching is right below the boil.
 You want movement in the water, but not an aggressive boil.
-Just enough action to keep that egg on its toes.
-Gently simmering if you will.
+Once the outer layer of the egg coagulates and forms its shape, the water temperature can drop down so the egg can continue cooking gently.
+That’s why the method I outline above works so well!

-Vinegar – In cooking school and in my early cooking jobs, adding vinegar to the poaching water was a non-negotiable.
 Vinegar helps coagulate the protein in the egg white, playing a crucial role in keeping the egg in one piece.
 If you don’t use vinegar, the watery parts of the white will get all wispy like tiny floating shards.
+In cooking school and in any brunch shift I’ve ever worked, adding vinegar to the poaching water was a non-negotiable.

-While It’s true that the watery part of the egg white produces the wispy whites in the water, this method is a bit too much work for me.
-There’s nothing really wrong with the watery white–it just indicates that the egg is a little less than farm fresh.
+This method is a bit too much work for me, and it also feels a bit wasteful.
+There’s nothing wrong with the watery white, it just indicates that the egg is a little less than farm fresh.
 No biggie.

 All that being said, using the strainer method will produce the best poach.
 So, if you want the most perfect eggs, and you have a personal assistant to wash all your dishes, strain your heart out.